-Refer to the drawing on page 8 to identify the features described below.
+Refer to the drawing on page 9 to identify the features described below.

-- A. Water bottle holder-This convenient holder keeps your water bottle handy during your workouts. - B. Hand weight holder-These compartments hold the included hand weights. - C. Book holder-This area is designed to hold a book or magazine. - D. Incline buttons-These buttons control the incline of the treadmill.
+- A. Water bottle holder-This convenient holder keeps your water bottle handy during your workouts. - B. Chest pulse sensor/hand weight holders-These compartments hold the chest pulse sensor and the hand weights. - C. Book holder-This area is designed to hold a book or magazine. - D. Incline buttons-These buttons control the incline of the treadmill.
 Each time a button is pressed, the incline will change by 0.5%.
-The incline range is 0% to 10%. - E. Speed buttons-These buttons control the speed of the walking belt.
+The incline range is 0% to 12%. - E. Speed buttons-These buttons control the speed of the walking belt.
 Each time a button is pressed, the speed will change by 0.1 mph; if a button is held down, the speed will change in increments of 0.5 mph.
-The speed range is 0.5 mph to 10 mph. - F. Start button-This button is used to start the walking belt. - G. OneTouch Speed buttons-These buttons allow you to quickly select speed settings. - H. Stop button-This button is used to stop the walking belt. - Waistband clip-This clip is designed to be worn on the waistband of your clothes.
+The speed range is 0.5 mph to 12 mph. - F. Start button-This button is used to start the walking belt. - G. OneTouch Speed buttons-These buttons allow you to quickly select speed settings. - H. Stop button-This button is used to stop the walking belt. - Waistband clip-This clip is designed to be worn on the waistband of your clothes.
 If the key is pulled from the console, the walking belt will automatically stop. - J. Key-This key turns the console on and off. - K. Time/Segment Time display-When the manual mode or the iFIT.com mode is selected, this display will show the elapsed time.
-When a preset program or a pulse program is selected, the display will show both the time remaining in the program and the time remaining in the current segment of the program.
-The display will alternate between one number and the other every seven seconds. - L. Cross Training indicator-During the two cross training programs, this indicator will periodically flash.
+When a preset program, a pulse program, or a custom program is selected, the display will show both the time remaining in the program and the time remaining in the current segment of the program.
+The display will alternate between one number and the other every seven seconds. - L. Cross Training indicator-During the three cross training programs, this indicator will periodically flash.
 The included hand weights can be used while the indicator is flashing to add upper body exercise to your workouts.